 Anna’s freelance Illustration has led to great things – after completing the Advanced Diploma, with a portfolio of work ready and distributed to publishers, she was contacted by IP Publications with an offer to illustrate ‘Waiting for the Night’, a children’s book written by Julie Thorndyke.
 ‘Possums high in blossoms… dingoes dancing on tiptoes… sugar gliders munching on spiders… blue tongue lizards showering in the flowers…’

 Impressed by the native animals featured heavily in Anna’s work and with ‘Waiting for the Night’ waxing lyrical on Australian native animals, IP Publications matched Julie and Anna together and the rest is fantastical history.
-The book was published on 27 April this year and can be accessed and purchased here, and you can read a glowing review of the book here.
+The book was published on 27 April this year and can be accessed and purchased here.

 Inspiration from Interactions